garrettmcneill/swing-animator-mvc-framework/README.md

 It was a pleasure to develop the model as it made us really test what we learn in a battlefield like situation.
 This is also made us realize how easy can it be to breach SOLID principles when working under pressure.

-The product in this package represents mainly the Model, and View component of an MVC project that is in progress.

 The project represents a basic animator model that can be fed various shapes along with their animations.
 Animations are created through liner-interpolation (tweening), based on two key frames